FUN LEARNING GAMES

 Did you know if you link a story to new information you have a greater chance of remembering it.

 You will note I made up a story about each of the sounds.
 'M' for mum came from the mountains or 'd' for daddy had a fat tummy and a tall back.
 These stories are helping create learning bridges, in this case to sound recognition.
 They help create a memory jog.

 When we link positive emotion to new learning experiences, by playing games, it greatly increases our chances of recalling it.
-We remember what engages us.
+We remember most what engages us.

 You have the choice of helping your child to learn either Beginning Combinations or Single Sounds Capital letters next.